Shiqan/FortniteReplayDecompressor/README.md

 Special thanks to [SL-x-TnT](https://github.com/SL-x-TnT) for his amazing work on the NetFieldParser (among other things).

+Special thanks to [SL-x-TnT](https://github.com/SL-x-TnT) because he deserves to be mentioned twice.

 ## License
 Licensed under the [MIT License](LICENSE).